toumorokoshi/transmute-core/docs/01_tutorial.md

 * the api will return back and integer
 * the description of the api in documentation is "multiply two values together"

+More complex object can be used.
+See [serialization](serialization.md).

 ### Annotating Types in Python 2

 The example above uses type annotations, which are only present in Python 3.4 and above.
 If you are using an older version, transmute-core provides the "annotate" decorator to provide the same data.